-The 2018 WJHC is just around the corner.
+The 2019 WJHC is here.
 One of the best hockey tournaments of the year.
 The kids bring so much excitement to the rinks – it’s infectious.
 Pile on a helping of National pride with that and we have ourselves a dandy.

 Fitting in with the holidays, what a better time to reflect, and remember the all-time leading scorers in one of the most heralded tournaments the game of hockey has ever seen.

 The WJC has entertained us with great players over the years but with so much international parity, and games more closely contested than ever, we may never see another player flirt with some of the offensive outbursts of years’ past.
 This especially holds true to one man who holds himself near and dear to the host country’s heart.